Computing quadratic function fields with high 3-rank via cubic field tabulation: The Algorithm and its Complexity

-The asymptotic complexity of the algorithm for generating fields with positive $3$-rank is the same as for the tabulation algorithm for cubic function fields, namely $O(q^4 X^{1+\epsilon})$ field operations \cite{Pieter3} for $-3D$ imaginary and $O(q^5 X^{1+\epsilon})$ field operations for $-3D$ unusual, which is roughly linear in $X$ if $q$ is small.
-The main difference between the two algorithms is that instead of testing if a form lies in \newU, we test if it lies in \newV\ by testing whether or not the cubic form has square-free discriminant.
+The asymptotic complexity of the algorithm for generating fields with positive $3$-rank is the same as for the tabulation algorithm for cubic function fields, namely $O(B^4 q^B)$ field operations \cite{Pieter3}, with the $O$-constant cubic in $q$ when $B$ is odd and quartic in $q$ when $B$ is even.
+The main difference between the two algorithms is that instead of testing if an equivalence class of binary cubic forms belongs to the Davenport-Heilbronn set, we test if it has square-free discriminant.
 This requires only one $\gcd$ computation.
-The $3$-rank program does require the storage of discriminant and $3$-rank data in a hash table, with the contents of the table displayed at the end of the algorithm.
+The $3$-rank program then stores the discriminant and the $3$-rank data in a hash table, which is output at the end of the algorithm.

 In Belabas \cite{Bela2}, a number of modifications to the basic algorithm for computing the $3$-rank of a quadratic number field were suggested and implemented.
 We give a brief summary of these modifications here, and explain why we refrained from making similar changes to our program, but the cost of this is negligible compared to the rest of the algorithm.